 - Have a competition with two children both trying to shape the same symbol.
 Then have the children pick the next participant from the other team!

-In this printable, you’ll find a directions page with extension activity ideas and a single page black-and-white printable with 6 different Playdoh creation cards.
+In this printable, you’ll find a single page black-and-white printable with 6 different Playdoh creation cards.
 Plus, an option with colored icons in case you’d like to use these as part of a different activity!

 I highly recommend cutting out the cards and laminating them so that the children can roll out the playdoh right onto the cards like a Playdoh mat!